Ngaio Papa Whenua

 "After working for a projects firm in New Zealand, I relocated to Brisbane as the sole GIS analyst on a multi-million dollar concept study for a natural gas project.

 "My role involved designing facility layouts and locations, new road networks, routing of pipelines, and placement of well systems across 11,000 square kilometres in Queensland.
 I'm now back in New Zealand working in GIS with HERE Technologies.

 "If you’re keen on GIS you could start by reading and using maps, and using GIS software and online map services.
 You will have a huge advantage if you become efficient using software and computers early on.”

 John is of Ngāti Whātua and Te Arawa descent.

-Most people enter the geospatial field by doing a degree in one of the following areas:
+To become a geospatial specialist you need to have a Bachelor's degree in one of the following areas:

 - applied science